 Outside of the room, you'll find food courts, restaurants, and bars.
 Coronado Springs, as a convention hotel, has a huge selection of food options, although you are likely to spend most of your time at the parks.

 Each of the moderate hotels has at least one pool with a water slide and kiddie pool, as well as a small playground.
 The moderate resorts also offer activities including outdoor movies, surrey bike rentals, and poolside fun.
-These can be fun, lively resorts, with lots going on.
+These can be fun and lively resorts, with plenty going on.

 Current Disney Moderate Resorts